KennethanCeyer/battle-net-chatting/README.md

 ### Related

-- This is for Windows.
+- This is for the Windows.
 - You can use for android app, If you use that one.
 - [Github M16-Chat-For-Android](https://github.com/KennethanCeyer/m16chat-android)